Smog & Emission Checks in Alabama

 - Eliminate unnecessary trips; combine errands when possible.

-If your vehicle is a 1996 model or newer, it was built with a Diagnostic System Check feature which, among other things, will alert you before you have major emissions problems.
+If your vehicle is a 1996 model or newer, it was probably built with a Diagnostic System Check feature which, among other things, will alert you before you have major emissions problems.
 If your "Check Engine" or "Service Engine Soon" light comes on, it may be time to have the emissions tested.Local Smog Check Stations

 Choose a County